 This happened all week, whenever I had spare time.

 With one exception.
-On Tuesday Sean had a new mug.
+On Tuesday Colin had a new mug.
 It had a cat on it and it said ‘Paws for tea’ and I thought about throwing it out of the window.
 Normally a thought like this would drop away quickly, as if banked for later use.
 But this time it remained, like a plucked string that goes on humming and only you can hear the vibrations.
 For the last two hours of the day, I felt extremely tense and relieved to be out.

 Saturday: the same apartment.
 I thought that was a mistake.
 I thought the whole thing might be a mistake, but it only occurred to me in the lift.